 Your supervisor

 Your supervisor may ask you to write reports, drafts or research papers or other text.
 The supervisor is expected to give you timely feedback on papers, theses and other written material.
-For papers, theses or dissertations, the Graduate Supervision Policy (5.9f) specifies that this be normally with 20 business days.

 Supervisory committee

-MSc committees have at least two members.
+MSc committees have at least two members:

 1. Your supervisor